Michał Szostak: Musical career

 He performs annually dozens organ recitals around the world in Africa, Americas, Asia, and Europe.
-The list of countries in which he performed includes Argentina, Austria, Brazil, Canada, Chile, Czech Republic, Denmark, Estonia, Finland, France, Germany, Italy, Kazakhstan, Latvia, Lithuania, Nigeria, Panama, Poland, Slovakia, Spain, Ukraine, the United Kingdom, and the USA.
+The list of countries in which he performed includes Argentina, Austria, Brazil, Canada, Chile, Czech Republic, Denmark, Estonia, Finland, France, Germany, Italy, Kazakhstan, Latvia, Lithuania, Moldova, Nigeria, Panama, Poland, Slovakia, Spain, Ukraine, Vatican, the United Kingdom, and the USA.

-He is an author of books, chapters of books, post-conference publications and scientific articles in international magazines like American The Diapason and The Vox Humana, British The Organ, Canadian Organ Canada, and dozens of international scientific journals.
+He is an author of books, chapters of books, post-conference publications and scientific articles in international magazines, including American The Diapason and The Vox Humana, British The Organ, Canadian Organ Canada.
 He has the widest international bibliography among the Polish scholars working in area of organ studies.
-His fields of scientific explorations in the area of music are: instruments - their features and construction, historical tendencies in organ building, historical and contemporary performance practices, life and creation of important figures of music world.
-He is an author of many original approaches in scientific fields of organology, e.g., methodology of the comparison of organ instruments according to their size, aesthetically oriented approach to the perception of organ music.
+His fields of scientific explorations in the area of organ music are: instruments - their features and construction, historical tendencies in organ building, historical and contemporary organ performance practices, life and creation of important figures of organ music world.
+He is an author of original approaches in scientific fields of organology, e.g., methodology of the comparison of pipe organs according to their size, aesthetically oriented approach to the perception of organ music.

-In the years 2011–2018, he held the prestigious position of Music Director and Leading Organist at the Shrine of the Virgin Mary in Licheń Stary, where he played on the largest organ in Poland (built by the Zych company, 157 stops, 6 manuals) located in the Basilica in Licheń Stary (the largest church in Poland).
-In the years 2002–2011, he was Music Director and Leading Organist at the Our Lady of Lourdes church in Warsaw.
+In the years 2011–2018, he held the prestigious position of Music Director and Principal Organist at the Shrine of the Virgin Mary in Licheń Stary, where he played on the largest organ in Poland (built by the Zych company, 157 stops, 6 manuals) located in the Basilica in Licheń Stary (the largest church in Poland).
+In the years 2002–2011, he was Music Director and Principal Organist at the Our Lady of Lourdes church in Warsaw.
+Since 2025, he serves as Principal Organist at the church of the Presentation of the Lord in Warsaw.

-He recorded on CDs (the largest organ in Poland in Lichen basilica: “Ave Regina Caelorum” with improvisations and French Inspirations: 2nd half of the 19th century with French repertoire and improvisations, Prague Impressions on the Petr organ in the church of St. Ignace in Prague, Czech Republic) released by L'Arte dell'Organo label, for radio broadcasts, TV and online platforms.
+He recorded on CDs (on the largest organ in Poland in Lichen basilica: “Ave Regina Caelorum” with improvisations and French Inspirations: 2nd half of the 19th century with French repertoire and improvisations; Prague Impressions on the Petr organ in the church of St. Ignace in Prague, Czech Republic; British Organ Majesty 1 & 2, a two-CD set of reppertoire and improvisations recorded at Blackburn Cathedral, St Stephen's Walbrook in London, Centenary Methodist Church in Boston, City Hall in Hull, and Town Hall in Huddersfield) released by L'Arte dell'Organo label, for radio broadcasts, TV and online platforms.
 He is an often guest of public broadcasts.
 He was an co-author of organological auditions in Rado 106,2.
 Between 2004 and 2023, he had been the founder and president of the Jan Drzewoski Foundation, focused on a broad spectrum of organ-related issues.